Which courses can I take?

 We encourage you to check out https://www.codecademy.com/ as a way to help familiarize yourself with the material.
 It can also be helpful once you start your classes.
 Most first year computer science classes start with python so https://www.codecademy.com/catalog/language/python will be especially helpful.
 Be sure to attend the ESP workshops each week, as well as the professor’s and TA’s office hours on a regular basis to help you keep up with the material.
 Finally, you can work on your math basics using the lecture content provided through MATH Matters.

 More info: visit sssc.carleton.ca/compmatters

-The following summer prep overlaps dates with MATH Matters.
-This is an option for students who would not be attending the MATH Matters summer prep course, and would like to learn more about starting university and developing skills and habits for success.
+The following academic prep overlaps dates with COMP Matters.
+This is an option for students who would not be attending the COMP Matters summer prep course, and would like to learn more about starting university and developing skills and habits for success.

-Held August 22-26, 9am to 5pm, How to be a University Student is a five-day, on-campus course for incoming university students who want a strong start in their university studies.
+Held August 14-18 2023, 9am to 4pm, Academic Prep: How to be a University Student is a five-day, on-campus course for incoming university students who want a strong start in their university studies.
 A blend of lectures, readings, and workshops will teach students evidence-based strategies for success in university, with an emphasis on how to develop strong academic skills and habits.
 Students will apply their new knowledge through in-person, interactive workshops led by skilled upper-year university students.